kon-ham/team_treehouse_ruby_basics_exercises/ruby_syntax.md

 - In this Ruby program, make a call to the puts method.
 Pass puts the string "Hello, world!" as an argument.

     `puts("Hello World!")` or `puts "Hello World!"`

+- Define a method named say_hi.
+The method body should include a call to puts with an argument of "hi".
+Then call your new say_hi method.

+    ```
+    def say_hi
+        puts "hi"
+    end

+    say_hi
+    ```